 Once you've squeezed out as much water as possible, add the grated potatoes to a large bowl along with the egg, garlic powder, parsley, and salt and pepper.
 Using a fork, stir everything together until it's combined very well and the egg and spices are evenly distributed.

 Heat your waffle iron according to the manufacturer's instructions.
-Spray your waffle iron with some canola oil spray or brush on a little belted butter.
+Spray your waffle iron with some canola oil spray or brush on a little melted butter.
 Even if your waffle iron is made of a non-stick material this is still an important step!
 It helps keep the outside of the hash browns crispy and the insides soft.
-I love using my Misto Oil Sprayer for jobs like this because it allows you to use so little oil but achieve the same crispy effect without all the added chemical propellants in conventional oil sprays.
+I like to use my Misto oil sprayer for this.